Florida Household Employer Guide 2026

 Reporting can be done online, by mail, or by fax.
 You'll provide your employee's name, address, SSN, hire date, and your contact information.

-This applies to every new employee, including ones who only work a single day before being terminated.
-It also applies to rehires — employees returning to work after 60+ days away.
+This also applies to rehires — employees returning to work after 60+ days away.

 Required Employment Posters